datalad-handbook/book/docs/basics/101-115-symlinks.rst

    turned into identical character strings, the content in these files is thus identical.
 Therefore, if two have the same symlink, and thus linking the same file in the object-tree, they are identical in content.
-   If you have many copies of the same data in your dataset, the obbject tree will contain only one instance of that content, and all copies will symlink to it, thus saving disk space.
+   If you have many copies of the same data in your dataset, the object tree will contain only one instance of that content, and all copies will symlink to it, thus saving disk space.
 If you want to read more about the computer science basics about about hashes check out the Wikipedia